Huangzhuol/ezA/README.md

 python Deepseekexplan.py/DeepseekexplanRAG.py/GPTexplanRAG.py/GPTexplanRAG.py
 ```

 Run the analysis function to obtain the distribution graph, as well as the average value, median, mode, standard deviation, and the frequency of scores greater than 4.
+And the pie chart clearly represents the difference between the presence and absence of the RAG.
 ```
-python analyze.py
+python analyze.py/analyze_pie_chart.py
 ```